Energy-Efficient Massive MIMO for Federated Learning: Transmission Designs and Resource Allocations: System Models

-\textbf{Downlink delay}: Let $S_{d}$ and $S_{d,k,i}$ be the size of the global model update and the size of the split data of the update intended for a UE $k$ in a session $i$, respectively.
+\textbf{DL delay}: Let $S_{d}$ and $S_{d,k,i}$ be the size of the global model update and the size of the split data of the update intended for a UE $k$ in a session $i$, respectively.
 Then, we have

 Let $t_{d,i}$ be the length (in second) of the session $i$.
 Then from Fig.~\ref{fig:time1}(c), the transmission time $t_{d,k,i}$ to the UE $k\in\K$ in the session $i$ of the session-based design is given by